jasonacox/TinySplunk/README.md

 # TinySplunk

-TinySplunk is a collection of tools and instructions to build and use a Docker containerized version of Splunk for home or educational use.
+TinySplunk is a collection of tools and instructions to build and use a Docker containerized version of Splunk for home and educational use.

 What is Splunk?
-[Splunk](https://www.splunk.com) is a commercial enterprise product.
-They have provided a [Splunk Free](https://www.splunk.com/en_us/download.html) version for personal use.
-The Splunk Free version supports ongoing indexing of small volumes (<500MB/day).
-As I understand it, if you go over 500MB/day more than 3 times in a 30 day period, Splunk will continue to index your data, but search will be disabled until you are back down to 3 or fewer times in the 30 day period.
+[Splunk](https://www.splunk.com) is a commercial software tool that provides a web-based way to search, monitor and analyze log and event data from computer systems and network devices.
+It is a commercial product but they offer a [Splunk Free](https://www.splunk.com/en_us/download.html) version for personal use.
+The Splunk Free version supports indexing of small volumes (up to 500MB/day).

+I created this repo to chronicle my journey in setting up a home-based Tiny Splunk (free) installation for education and home automation.
+I'm including tips, instructions and tools I have found or built along the way.
+I welcome comments (issues) and pull requests!

 ## Setup